 At a glance

-- Since 2011 the amount of municipal waste has stabilised at around 50 million tonnes.
-Since 2014 there has been a slight increase.
+- The volume of municipal waste fluctuates only slightly over time and had stabilised at around 50 million tonnes since 2011; in 2017 it stood at 51.8 million tonnes.
+Since 2014 there has been a slight increase again.

 - The target of environmental policy is to decouple the amount of waste from economic growth.